moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 Our `main.ts` file is going to scan through each processed block for the `Transfer` event and decode the transfer details, including the sender, receiver, and amount.
 The script also fetches account details for involved addresses and creates transfer objects with the extracted data.
 The script then inserts these records into a TypeORM database, enabling them to be easily queried.
 Let's break down the code that comprises `main.ts` in order:

 1. The job of `main.ts` is to run the processor and refine the collected data.
-In `processor.run`, the processor will iterate through all selected blocks and look for transfer event logs.
-Whenever it finds a transfer event, it's going to store it in an array of transfer events where it awaits further processing.
+In `processor.run`, the processor will iterate through all selected blocks and look for `Transfer` event logs.
+Whenever it finds a `Transfer` event, it's going to store it in an array of transfer events where it awaits further processing

 2. The `transferEvent` interface is the type of structure that stores the data extracted from the event logs.